Title: I Won't Say

 And while it would have been alright, in his opinion, to drag an unsuspecting Kira suspect to Britain to celebrate Christmas with Wammy's Freak Show, Open 24/7, it was a whole another matter to drag a suspicious Kira to the place L called home and where his successors were still growing up.
 And to let said suspicious Kira drag him there was twice as unthinkable...

 "I'll start packing, then," he suddenly registered Light's voice saying.

 "For what?"
 L inquired petulantly, but his stomach was already sinking.

 "Why, we're obviously going to England," Light stated with a smirk.

-More hesitation.
-Break just didn't belong to his vocabulary unless it had the word cake attached to it.
+Break just was not a part of his vocabulary unless it had the word cake attached to it.

 The members of the Task Team were making their disbelief apparent as well.

-"Ryuzaki, that's a wonder-" Matsuda exclaimed enthusiastically, but was interrupted by Aizawa.
+"Ryuzaki, that's a wonder –" Matsuda started enthusiastically, but was interrupted by Aizawa.

 "What an irresponsible thought!" the man yelled, slamming his fists to the coffee table.